Group Testing: An Information Theory Perspective: The linear regime

-The corresponding achievable rate is shown in Figure \ref{fig:linear}. \rev{Again, the `bumps' come from changing integer values of the optimal choice of $s$.}
+The corresponding achievable rate is shown in Figure \ref{fig:linear}, and we see that this rate is at least $0.95$ for all $\beta \leq 1/2$. \rev{Again, the `bumps' come from changing integer values of the optimal choice of $s$.}

-A similar algorithm is studied in \cite{aldridge-adaptive}, following the work of Zaman and Pippenger \cite{zaman}, where we allow $m$ to be any integer, not just a power of $2$, and use an optimal Huffman code to perform the binary splitting.
+A similar algorithm is studied in \cite{aldridge-adaptive}, following the work of Zaman and Pippenger \cite{zaman}, where $m$ can be any integer, not just a power of $2$, and an optimal Huffman code to perform the binary splitting.
 Under such a Huffman code, a defective item will be found in either $\lfloor \log_2 m \rfloor$ or $\lceil \log_2 m \rceil$ tests.
-After optimising over all integers $m$, Zaman and Pippenger \cite{zaman} show that this algorithm is optimal among a subset of adaptive algorithms called \emph{nested} algorithms.
+After optimizing over all integers $m$, Zaman and Pippenger \cite{zaman} show that this algorithm is optimal among a subset of adaptive algorithms called \emph{nested} algorithms.

-In \cite{aldridge-adaptive}, the above findings are combined with a concentration argument to show that one requires no more that $(1+\epsilon)T_{\mathrm{av}}$ with probability arbitrarily close to one for $n$ sufficiently large.
-Note from Figure \ref{fig:linear} that we achieve rates of at least $0.95$ for all $\beta \leq 1/2$.